maheshsabnis/ngevsoftedge/README.md

          4. Write method for business logic for the directive
          5. Write methods for registering events to activate the custom directive based on events.
 These methods will be decorated with @HostListener('<NAME- OF-THE-EVENT>')
 6. Routing
+   1. @angular/router
+      1. RouterModule
+         1. Routes --> Class used to define Route Table using 'Route' class
+            1. Routes is acollection of Route
+            2. Route class with Route Expression Properties
+               1. path: uri
+               2. component: name of the component to be loaded based on route uri
+               3. redirectTo: the default route
+               4. children: the child route / sub route., the collection of 'Route' class
+               5. loadChildren: used for lazy loading in complex/multi-module angular apps
+               6. canActivate: Role based routing
+            3. ActivatedRoute: used for parameterized routing
+            4. Router: Class used for explicit routing
+               1. The 'navigate(['<ROUTE-TRI>'])'
+         2. Route Attibute directives for <a> tag
+            1. [router-link]: assigned to the 'path' value of the Route class
+         3. The <router-outlet> the component that will show the components to be routed